 How to Get Started

-If you’re interested in taking accessibility a step further, conduct a web accessibility audit to find out if your site works with assistive technologies and meets AA of the Web Content Accessibility Guidelines (WCAG 2.1).
+If you’re interested in taking accessibility a step further, conduct a website accessibility audit to find out if your site works with assistive technologies and meets AA of the Web Content Accessibility Guidelines (WCAG 2.1).

 To learn more about TA Digital, contact us.